awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.CON.RedisCluster.md

 + API: [CreateReplicationGroup](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_CreateReplicationGroup.html)
 + CLI: [create\-replication\-group](https://docs.aws.amazon.com/cli/latest/reference/elasticache/create-replication-group.html)

 As soon as your cluster's status is *available*, you can grant EC2 access to it, connect to it, and begin using it\.
-For more information, see [Access authorization](GettingStarted.AuthorizeAccess.md) and [Connect to a cluster's node](GettingStarted.ConnectToCacheNode.md)\.
+For more information, see [Step 2: Authorize access to the cluster](GettingStarted.AuthorizeAccess.md) and [Step 3: Connect to the cluster's node](GettingStarted.ConnectToCacheNode.md)\.

 **Important**
 As soon as your cluster becomes available, you're billed for each hour or partial hour that the cluster is active, even if you're not actively using it\.
 To stop incurring charges for this cluster, you must delete it\.
 See [Deleting a cluster](Clusters.Delete.md)\.